 IT’S SUMMER.
-Your kids would rather ride bikes, toss a baseball, and run through the sprinklers than sit indoors “doing school.”
+Your kids would rather ride bikes, toss a baseball, and run through the sprinklers than sit indoors “doing homeschool.”
 Make writing time fun by taking clipboards, pencils, and papers outdoors, and inspire your kids with writing prompts that center on Independence Day.

 - Have each child draw two slips of paper from the jar.